Seattle will invest $30 million in strategies recommended by panel for communities of color

-Soon after Sharon Williams started a nonprofit for Black artists in Seattle years ago, the organization was staging plays at the Langston Hughes Performing Arts Center and her work was spotlighted in a newspaper column.
+Soon after Sharon Nyree Williams started a nonprofit for Black artists in Seattle years ago, the organization was staging plays at the Langston Hughes Performing Arts Center and her work was spotlighted in a newspaper column.
 In a sense, things were going really well.
 But that wasn’t the whole story.

 “I left the theater that night knowing I was in the paper — and knowing that my power was out and I was going to be sleeping in my clothes.
 I was going to wake up in the morning and go to my friend’s house to eat,” Williams recalled in a recent interview.
 “I was barely making it.”